akhilrao/akhilrao.github.io/_posts/2016-12-24-widget-statistics.md

 ![plot of chunk unnamed-chunk-4](/public/images/widget-statisticsunnamed-chunk-4-1.svg)

 I dropped the brands with too few products for error bars which exclude zero.
 This also makes the plot slightly more legible - the full plot has over 150 brands, and is just not very easy to read.
-It looks kinda like what we'd get out of a Hotelling model of monopolistic competition.
-Still, most firms seem to stay in the $20,000 or less price range, with a few gunning for the higher-end segments.
+It looks kinda like something we'd get out of a Hotelling model of monopolistic competition, with maybe heterogeneous consumers/firms.
+Most firms seem to stay in the $20,000 or less price range, with a few gunning for the higher-end segments.

 Let's wrap up with some more linear regressions: